<1,000kWh/mo

 In summary

-A house that holds its temperature, costs roughly a hundred dollars a month to run, and goes carbon-neutral the moment you choose a green supplier.
+A house that holds its temperature, runs on a single utility, and goes carbon-neutral the moment you choose a green supplier.